knpuniversity/symfony4/knpu/ep3b-doctrine-relations/owning-vs-inverse.md

 *This* is *exactly* what I wanted to talk about.
 Every relationship has two sides.
 One side is known as the *owning* side of the relation and the other is known as the *inverse* side of the relation.
-I'll scroll back to the top of `Comment`.
 For a ManyToOne and OneToMany relation, the *owning* side is always the ManyToOne side.
 And, it's easy to remember: the owning side is the side where the actual *column* appears in the database.
 Because the `comment` table will have the `article_id` column, the `Comment.article` property is the owning side.
 And so, `Article.comments` is the *inverse* side.

 The reason this is *so* important is that, when you relate two entities together and save, Doctrine *only* looks at the *owning* side of the relationship to figure